Forensic expert examining plastic pipe specimen under laboratory microscope for court-admissible failure analysis

 • DSC & TGA thermal analysis

-• GPC molecular weight distribution
+• GPC polymer chain length distribution

 • Mechanical testing (tensile, impact, hardness)